Mourinho woe, Ancelotti joy: Everton opens with win at Spurs - WHIZ News

 Quality such as James Rodriguez, who at 29 is trying to revitalize a career that never settled at Real Madrid, which he joined after lighting up the 2014 World Cup with Colombia.
 James has been reunited with Ancelotti, who coached James at the start of his Madrid career and took him on loan to Bayern Munich.

-In only his second match since February — having played once for Madrid in June — James still looked sharp on the ball, which he was pinging across the field with precision.
+In only his second match since February — having played once for Madrid in June — James still looked sharp on the ball, which he was pinging across the field with precision as he created five chances.

 Allan, another player who has been reunited with Ancelotti, was also commanding in midfield.